xorxornop/ObscurCore/README.md

 **Please note that this part of the API is new and is subject to change on its way to a stable release.
 I'll try to minimise this, but the fact remains.**

 This feature is an automated system that acts somewhat like an very paranoid archive format.
-It allows you to bundle together collections of data and key agreements/actions.
+It allows you to bundle together collections of messages, data, and key agreements/actions.

 The index of the archive is encrypted too, as with the actual contents.
 Each item has its own unique encryption configuration, so you can have plausible deniability by using different keys on different items, and/or including decoy/fake items if needed.
 If deniability is not needed, one could use this feature by distributing a package to multiple recipients, with the different items encrypted with recipient-specific keys, so each sees only that which they are able to decrypt.

 The index of the archive (where all the information about the items in the archive is kept), termed a *manifest* in ObscurCore nonclemature, is encrypted with a choice of schemes: